 There is a critical mass of innovation and momentum in robotics right now.
 Global original equipment manufacturers (OEMs) are investing billions of dollars in development.
 Industry 4.0 is making cost-effective mass production feasible.
-Machine learning, IoT, and cloud computing are solving the tech and control issues.
+Machine learning, the "internet of things" (IoT), and cloud computing are solving the tech and control issues.
 And there is a labor shortage in the developed world, driving need.

 But how long will it be before smart, autonomous, mobile, humanoid robots capable of taking on multiple complex tasks hit the market?
 And when will the price point be reasonable?